Tori-shima (Izu Islands): History

 Tori-shima was known to Japanese fishermen and mariners since at least the early Edo period, but was uninhabited aside from occasional shipwreck survivors.
 In 1841, 14-year-old Nakahama Manjirō and four friends were shipwrecked on Tori-shima until rescued by the American whaleship John Howland commanded by William H. Whitfield.
 Japanese writer Akira Yoshimura researched and wrote about 15 similar instances.
 The island was settled in Meiji period, with the primary economic activity being the gathering of guano from the abundant short-tailed albatross, who use the island as their nesting grounds.
 The short-tailed albatross were also harvested for their feathers.
-The key figure in albatross culling was the businessman Han-emon Tamaoki (1830 – 1911).
+The key figure in albatross culling was the businessman Han-emon Tamaoki (1830–1911).
 He landed on Tori-shima in 1886 and established Tamaoki Shokai (Tamaoki Company) the next year.
 He carried out a systematic feather harvesting until he withdrew from the island in 1922.
 An estimated 5 million birds were killed and led to the near-extinction of the species.
 A major volcanic eruption was recorded in 1871.
 The island was administratively grouped with the Ogasawara islands in August 1898, but was transferred to the administration of Hachijojima in April 1901.
-The population of 150 inhabitants was killed by a major volcanic eruption in 1902.
+The population of 150 inhabitants was killed by a major volcanic eruption in August 1902.
 Torishima was never repopulated.

 Since the 1930s, the Yamashina Institute for Ornithology has taken a very active role in researching and attempting to preserve the local seabird species, especially the short-tailed albatross, which had been reduced to an estimated 50 birds by 1933.
 The Japan Meteorological Agency established a weather station and volcanic research station on the island in 1947, but this was abandoned in 1965 due to volcanic activity and earthquakes.
 On November 1, 1954 Tori-shima was proclaimed a protected bird sanctuary.
 This designation was increased to that of a protected national natural monument on May 10, 1965.
 It can only be visited by research scientists with special permission, and landing on the island is very difficult due to heavy seas and lack of suitable landing beaches or facilities.
 Tour boats which take people around the island to view the birds are popular, but these tours are not permitted to land on the island.
 Researchers normally travel to the island by chartered government helicopter.

 Tori-shima, along with the other Izu Islands, is officially part of Tokyo Metropolis, and also falls within the borders of the Fuji-Hakone-Izu National Park.